Time Formula Functions

 timeOffset

 The timeOffset function offsets (adds or subtracts) seconds, days, or months from a Date & Time field variable.
-The function returns results in Unix (epoch) timestamp format (e.g., May 2018 = 1525132800) Resolver® does not convert the date from Unix format to Standard format.
+The function returns results in Unix (epoch) timestamp format (e.g., May 2018 = 1525132800).
 For further information, see the Converting Unix Timestamp Format to Standard Date Format section or Contact Resolver Support for additional information.

 Example: Using May 15, 2018 (variable A) as an example, this function could return the following: